jedrivisser/fido2-android-api-demo/README.md

 authentication ceremony is being performed.
 A public key credential can only be used for authentication with the same entity (as identified by RP ID) it was registered with.

+According to [MakeCredentialOptions.Builder][7], Very hard to find, kind of hidden under `Public Methods` and then `setRp`:

+> Note: the RpId should be an effective domain (aka, without scheme or port); and it should also be in secure context (aka https connection).
+Apps-facing API needs to check the package signature against Digital Asset Links, whose resource is the RP ID with prepended "//".
+Privileged (browser) API doesn't need the check.

-For Android apps you need to host an `assetlinks.json` file on `https://<rp_id>/.well-known/assetlinks.json` to allow it to use the Fido2 apis for that domain.
+So for Android apps you need to host an `assetlinks.json` file on `https://<rp_id>/.well-known/assetlinks.json` to allow it to use the Fido2 apis for that domain.

 For this sample app I have set the RP ID to `strategics-fido2.firebaseapp.com` and I am hosting this `assetlinks.json`: